AliOKeeffe/PP4_My_Meal_Planner/README.md

 ![Colour Palette](docs/readme_images/colour_scheme.png)

 The colour scheme of the site is mainly pale cream, pink and brown with thin gold borders.
-THe colours chosen are quite neutral and calming.
+The colours chosen are quite neutral and calming.

 Great care was taken to establish a good contrast between background colours and text at all times to ensure maximum user accessibility.